BEHIND THE GAME

 Gambit of Kings is a game of chess-like strategy and skill with a medieval fantasy spin...
 But what makes it different?

 The inspiration for the game is indeed deeply rooted in chess.
-From an early age I fell in love with the beauty of chess, but at least for me, there was still something missing... variety, creativity, and quite frankly, fun.
+From an early age I fell in love with the beauty of chess, but at least for me, there was still something missing.
 The limited number of different pieces, the static board setup every game, and even the pieces themselves left me wanting something more.
-I mean, bishops?
-Really?

 From the ground up, the game is designed to capture the strategy of chess, while enhancing the variety and enjoyment of gameplay.
 Like chess, Gambit of Kings is a capture-style game, but the objective is to overtake your opponent's castle.
 The gameboard beautifully depicts the fantasy world where your epic battle takes place and is larger to allow for both more pieces and a greater variety of pieces.
-In chess, whether you play white or black, it doesn't affect the experience of the game.
-In Gambit of Kings, you have a theme of good vs evil.
-When you play as the King, commanding units such as soldiers and griffins, you have a different game experience than when you play as the Exiled King, commanding units such as skeletons and dragons.
+In chess, whether you play white or black doesn't affect the experience of the game.
+In Gambit of Kings, you have a light side and a dark side.
+When you play as the King you command units such as soldiers and griffins, but when you play as the Exiled King you get to command skeletons, dragons, and other foul creatures.

 Well, hopefully that gives you a little insight into the game and a glimpse at what is to come for Gambit of Kings.